OPERATION

 Mid Layers

 This REI fleece was a random buy that I wasn’t sure about at first, but after rotating it in to my hiking line-up I can say with clarity that I am a HUGE FAN!
-It’s the perfect mid layer that fits over a base but under a puffy.
+It’s the perfect mid layer that fits over a base-layer, but under a puffy.

 REI women's hyperaxis fleece

-Arc'teryx Stretch Fleece Hoodie
+REI Fleece Hoodie

 women's hiking pants